-We also offer other HVAC services such as furnace repair, air conditioning installation, furnace replacement, and air conditioning repair.
+We also offer other HVAC services such as furnace repair, new air conditioning installation, furnace replacement, and air conditioning repair.
 We use the latest tools to help determine the quality of your indoor air and can provide you with the products and services you need to improve your IAQ levels.

 Let’s talk about the health of your air at home

 Frequent coughing increased allergy issues, or frequent bouts of illness are the first sign the air quality in your home needs help.
 Noticeable dust and dirt in your home is another sign you need an IAQ plan!
-No matter what your indoor air quality challenge, call now for an indoor air quality assessment by Casteel.
+No matter what your indoor air quality challenge is, call now for an indoor air quality assessment by Casteel.

 * Based on the manufacturer’s independent lab analysis.
 This product does not guarantee against transmission of any specific pathogen, nor does its use take the place of practices that are recommended and should be followed by the Centers for Disease Control and Protection.
 See https://www.cdc.gov for more information.
 Phenomenal Aire is provided by a third-party manufacturer and is unaffiliated with Casteel.
 Phenomenal Aire warranty is valid only with complete installation by Casteel.
 PA residents only, limited availability.